 9. "Grandpa Was a Carpenter"

-Only Guy Clark's "Desperados Waiting For a Train" did a better job at painting a vivid picture of a hardened, quirky and lovable old grandfather who's relatable to every young boy with an elderly role model.
+Only Guy Clark's "Desperados Waiting For a Train" did a better job at painting a vivid picture of a hardened, quirky and lovable old grandfather that's relatable to every young boy with an elderly role model.

 8. "Spanish Pipedream"